luwrain/website/texts/download.md

 # Our downloads

-The~entire set of~our products and services is~concentrated around our~user environment called LUWRAIN.
+The~entire set of~our products and services is~concentrated around our~platform LUWRAIN.
-With LUWRAIN environment, the~blind users are able to~do usual  everyday tasks in~the~most comfortable and easy way.
+With LUWRAIN platform,
-In~addition it~offers some~specialized applications purposed for~education of~the~blind and other important things.
+blind users can create their own accessible applications or run the~applications created by~our team or other people.
 The~main distributions of~LUWRAIN are~free for~use for~everybody, since they are licensed under the~terms of~GPL~v.3.

 These options are for~people who needs LUWRAIN for~work.
 With~the~list below, you can find a~binary distribution prepared for~OS you have already installed or